-This project aims to refine a lethal trap device prototype that can be fitted to all approved leg hold trap models and deliver an effective lethal dose of a humane toxin/anaesthetic.
+This project aimed to develop a lethal trap device that can be fitted to all approved leg hold traps, replacing Strychnine, to deliver an effective lethal dose of PAPP in the form of a PAPP Putty.

-This project builds on the research and development of the lethal trap device achieved through Invasive Animals CRC funding from 2005-2012.
+This project builds on the research and development of a lethal trap device initiated by Victorian researchers and continued by NSW DPI through Invasive Animals CRC funding from 2005-2018.

-This project is supported by funding from the Australian Government Department of Agriculture and Water Resources.
+This project was led by NSW DPI in collaboration with Connovation and supported by funding from the Australian Government Department of Agriculture, Water and the Environment

 We are not proceeding with the registration of the BiteMe elastopmer reservoir that attaches to the trap jaw.
 Indications from the manufacturer are that the product, while effective, is not commercially viable and as a result, further research into that product has ceased.